-Students meeting the minimum requirements for CGPA and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
+Students meeting the minimum requirements for CGPA and attendance at the evaluation point are making satisfactory academic progress until the next scheduled evaluation.
 Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation.